PaddlePaddle/docs/doc/fluid/user_guides/howto/prepare_data/use_py_reader_en.rst

 ``name`` is name of PyReader instance; ``use_double_buffer`` is True by default, which means :code:`double_buffer_reader` is used.

-Attention:If you want to create multiple PyReader objects（such as two different PyReader in training and inference period respectively）， you have to appoint different names for different PyReader objects,since PaddlePaddle uses different names to distinguish different variables,and `Program.clone()` (reference to :ref:`cn_api_fluid_Program_clone` ）can't copy PyReader objects.
+Attention:If you want to create multiple PyReader objects（such as two different PyReader in training and inference period respectively）， you have to appoint different names for different PyReader objects,since PaddlePaddle uses different names to distinguish different variables,and `Program.clone()` (reference to :ref:`api_fluid_Program_clone` ）can't copy PyReader objects.

 .. code-block:: python